 Net Cash Used in Investing Activities AFG's investing activities consist primarily of the investment of funds provided by its property and casualty and annuity products.
 Net cash used in investing activities was 2.23 billion for the first nine months of 2017 compared to 2.52 billion in the first nine months of 2016, a decrease of 289 million reflecting the timing of investing available cash.
 As discussed below, AFG's annuity group had net cash flows from annuity policyholders of 1.75 billion in the first nine months of 2017 and 1.78 billion in the first nine months of 2016, which is the primary source of AFG's cash used in investing activities.
 Settlements of equity index call options exceeded purchases by 201 million in the first nine months of 2017 compared to purchases exceeding settlements by 124 million in the first nine months of 2016, accounting for a 325 million decrease in cash used in investing activities.
-In general, purchases of equity index call options have increased due to growth in the fixed-indexed annuity business while proceeds from settlements of equity options are impacted by the performance of the stock market during the term of the options.
+In general, purchases of equity index call options have increased due to growth in the first-indexed annuity business while proceeds from settlements of equity options are impacted by the performance of the stock market during the term of the options.
 In addition to the investment of funds provided by the insurance operations, investing activities also include the purchase and disposal of managed investment entity investments, which are presented separately in AFG's Balance Sheet.
-Net investment activity in the managed investment entities was a 13 million source of cash in the first nine months of 2017 compared to a 224 million use of cash in the 2016 period, accounting for a 337 million decrease in net cash used in investing activities in the first nine months of 2017 compared to the same 2016 period.
-See Note A - "Accounting Policies - Managed Investment Entities" and Note H - "Managed Investment Entities" to the financial statements.
+Net investment activity in the managed investment entities was 13 million source of cash in the 2016 period.
+See Note A - "Accounting Policies - Managed Investment Entities" andNote<math>H - "Managed Investment Entities" to the financial statements.